 - Generate alternative solutions to an information systems problem and choose among them

 - Prototype a user interface for a new information system

 Your success in this course is important to me.
-When I believe that the programs offered at the Center for Student Success (CSS) will help you academically, I will send a referral.
+When I believe that the programs offered at the Early Academic Alert Program are needed, I will recommend you.